wp-plugins/qwiz-online-quizzes-and-flashcards/readme.txt

 == Description ==
 Easy online quizzes and flashcards for WordPress - use simple shortcodes (such as "[q]" for a question) in your page or post.
 See http://dkprojects.net/qwiz
+Note: Version 2.20 fixed a problem with custom widths, borders, etc. of quizzes and flashcard decks that WordPress 4.01 introduced with at least one theme (Magazine Basic).

 == Installation ==
 Upload 'qwiz-online-qwizzes-wp-plugin.php' to your plugins directory ('.../wp-content/plugins').